 Cape honeysuckle should be grown in USDA Hardiness Zones 9 – 11.
 It will survive temperatures as low as 18℉ but may show frost damage if the temperature dips below 25℉.

-It does not like the extreme heat of the lower desert and struggles in the hottest places where temperatures frequently exceed 105℉ (such as Phoenix).
+It does not like the extreme heat of the lower desert and struggles in the hottest places where temperatures frequently exceed 105℉.
+Even a few days exceeding this temperature will scorch some leaves.

 Sun Exposure